 - If the ball heads down the outlanes, "Hitman" audibly dies.

 - Large Ham: Yagov's voice actornote delivers his lines in a markedly over-the-top fashion.

 - Mad Libs Dialogue: A variant.
 Once the Release is lit, some of the dialogue is pieced together from other voice clips in the game.Hitman: I can't — lock on.

 - Military Alphabet: Yagov's forces are identified as Alpha, Bravo, Charlie, Delta, Echo, Fox, and Golf, followed by Yagov himself.

-- Mirrored Confrontation Shot: "Hitman" and Yagov are facing each other on the playfield.
+- Mirrored Confrontation Shot: "Hitman" and Yagov face each other on the upper playfield.

-- One-Man Army: The player is this, against Yagov and his squadron.
+- One-Man Army: "Hitman" fights General Yagov and his men alone.